How Does Chronic Pain Affect Emotional Wellbeing?

 Here are some effective strategies:

-• Meditation: Practice mindfulness meditation to help bring your focus to the present moment, reducing stress and improving emotional clarity.
+• Mindfulness Meditation: Practice mindfulness meditation to help bring your focus to the present moment, reducing stress and improving emotional clarity.
 Guided meditations or apps can be helpful, especially for beginners.

 • Cognitive behavioral therapy (CBT): CBT helps individuals identify and change negative thought patterns that exacerbate emotional distress, improving coping mechanisms and reducing anxiety or depression.